The Holly Shorts Festival | London 2024

 7 short films

-Anuja is a powerful and much need look at the plight of child labour.
-Sensitively directed by American philosopher turned filmmaker Adam J. Graves and set in India.
-The film, made with the support of the local charity, Salaam Baalak Trust, looks at what happens when Anuja, a precocious nine-year-old orphan, who quits school to work alongside her sister at a local garment factory.
-There though, a former teacher tracks her down and offers her a place at a prestigious academy.
-Anuja now faces a choice, which will determine not only her future but that of her family.
-With the number of child labourers growing around the world, Anjua tackles a very important issue.
+Anuja is a powerful and much-needed look at the plight of child labor.
+Sensitively directed by American philosopher-turned-filmmaker Adam J. Graves and set in India, the film was made with the support of the local charity Salaam Baalak Trust.
+It follows Anuja, a precocious nine-year-old orphan who quits school to work alongside her sister in a local garment factory.
+There, a former teacher tracks her down and offers her a place at a prestigious academy.
+Anuja is suddenly faced with a life-altering decision—one that will determine not only her own future, but that of her family as well.
+With the number of child laborers growing worldwide, Anuja addresses a pressing and timely issue.

 Anuja | The Human Spirit | Indy Shorts Film Festival (eventive.org)

-The Final Copy of Ilon Specht which is directed by two-time Oscar® winner Ben Proudfoot, is a moving deathbed account of the unsung advertising genius who coined L’Oréal’s iconic “Because I’m Worth It” slogan in 1971, a four-word feminist manifesto that, against all odds, changed advertising forever.
+The Final Copy of Ilon Specht, directed by two-time Oscar® winner Ben Proudfoot, is a moving deathbed account of the unsung advertising genius who coined L’Oréal’s iconic “Because I’m Worth It” slogan in 1971—a four-word feminist manifesto that, against all odds, transformed the world of advertising forever.

-With Love, Charlie is a very timely short about the cost of war on those who are forced, to fight them.
-Jae, a South Korean fluent in English, found himself forced to enlist in the northern army due to his unique skill as an interpreter.
-Across the globe, Charlie is one of 1.5 million Americans who were drafted to fight in the Korean War against communism.
-The convergence of their paths on the battlefield culminates in a fateful encounter.
-With wars currently raging around the world, Jaren Hayman’s short skilfully illustrates the point that long after the guns are silent there will always be consequences for those who fight them.
+With Love, Charlie is a timely and poignant short film about the human cost of war on those compelled to fight.
+Jae, a South Korean fluent in English, is forcibly conscripted into the North Korean army for his rare skill as an interpreter.
+Half a world away, Charlie is one of 1.5 million Americans drafted to fight in the Korean War against communism.
+Their paths converge on the battlefield in a fateful and life-altering encounter.
+With conflicts still raging across the globe, Jaren Hayman’s short skillfully underscores a sobering truth: long after the guns fall silent, the consequences of war continue to echo in the lives of those who fought.

 2 Trailers